1ncontinentia/Incon-Undercover/README.md

 ### USAGE

-1. Add all files from Incon-Undercover folder into your mission folder.
-If you already have a description.ext or initPlayerLocal.sqf then add the code to your existing files.
-(Make sure to delete any previous version of my undercover scripts)
+1. Add all files from Incon-Undercover folder into your mission root folder.
+If you already have a description.ext or initPlayerLocal.sqf then add the code to your existing files (making sure not to duplicate cfg entries in your description.ext; for instance, if you already have cfgFunctions defined, just add the #include line).

-2. Configure your settings in the UCR_setup.sqf file in the INC_undercover folder (pay close attention to these, one wrong setting can lead to some weird behaviour).
+2. Configure your settings in the UCR_setup.sqf file in the INC_undercover folder.

 3. For each out of bounds area, place a marker over the area with "INC_tre" somewhere in the marker name (e.g. "MyMarkerINC_tre" or "INC_tre_sillyMarkerName_15").
 The script will handle the rest.
 But if you want, you can also include other markers by listing them in the relevant array in UCR_setup.sqf.

-4. Add in Incon Persistence if you want your band of merry men to persist between ALiVE sessions (this is now a separate script but automatically persists reputation).
+4. Add Incon Persistence if you want your band of merry men to persist between ALiVE sessions (this is now a separate script but fully compatible).

 5. For each playable undercover unit, put this in their unit init in the editor: